GSA/data/README.md

 **[Download the full list](https://gsa.github.io/data/dotgov-domains/2014-12-01-full.csv)** (CSV), or **[view the data in your browser](dotgov-domains/2014-12-01-full.csv)**.

+Note that this files list the domains that have been registered and include some that redirect to other domains or are inactive.

 If you use this data for something, please do let us know by [opening an issue](https://github.com/gsa/data/issues) and telling us about it!

 #### Public (unofficial) uses